RickStrahl/AlbumViewerVNext/Readme.md

 ```

 ##### Using SqLite
-SqLite will autmoatically create the database file in the content root.
+SqLite will automatically create the database file in the content root.
 For this to work make sure that the account the Web application is running under has rights to create a new file and read/write to that file.

 ##### Using Sql Server
 To use Sql Server create a new database and then point the connection string at the new database.
 Make sure the account the Web server is running under has rights to create tables,read/write data.

 #### Platforms
-Currently the app has been tested only to run under Windows.
-But using SqLite should also work on other platforms.
-Officially tested version coming soon.
+Currently the app has been tested to run under Windows and Mac, but it should also work under Linux.

 **License:**